probot/probot/docs/plugins.md

 An integration is a first-class actor on GitHub, like a user (e.g. [@defunkt](https://github/defunkt)) or a organization (e.g. [@github](https://github.com/github)).
 That means it can be given access to repositories and perform actions through the API like [commenting on an issue](https://developer.github.com/v3/issues/comments/#create-a-comment) or [creating a status](https://developer.github.com/v3/repos/statuses/#create-a-status).
 The integration is given access to a repository or repositories by being "installed" on a user or organization account.

-Each event delivered includes an ID of the installation that triggered it, which can be used to authenticate. `robot.auth(id)` will give your plugin an authenticated GitHub client that can be used to make GitHub API calls.
+Each event delivered includes an ID of the installation that triggered it, which can be used to authenticate. `robot.auth(id)` will give your plugin an authenticated GitHub client that can be used to make API calls.

 ```js
 module.exports = function(robot) {